11 Charming reasons to study in ScotlandAugust 31, 2022 2022-09-25 11:01

 11 Charming reasons to study in Scotland

-Scottish universities producing great research is another reason to study in Scotland.
-They are known for producing great research with some of it being world-leading.
+Scottish universities producing great research is another one of the reasons to study in Scotland.
+They are known for producing great research, with some of it being world-leading.
 Some of this great research produced is discoveries like MRI scanners and keyhole surgery.
 Students can also be involved in developing video games, estimating earthquake risks and finding new discoveries in quantum mechanics.
 In fact, Scottish universities produce about 10,000 academic papers per Scottish citizen, a number higher than anywhere else in the world.

 An example of the universities that have produced great research is the University of Edinburgh, which is a Russel Group member and ranks in the top research universities worldwide if you want to study a master’s degree.
 This research is especially in the field of medicine and healthcare.
 Some of the newest projects include focusing on the causes of blindness in children.